LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtdoc.rst

    | ?- lgtdoc::library(my_app).
    ...

-By default, the documenting XML files are created in a ``./xml_docs`` directory in the application directory.
+By default, the documenting XML files are created in a ``xml_docs`` directory in the current working directory.
 But usually all documenting files are collected for both the application and the libraries it uses ar collected in a common directory so that all documentation links resolved properly.
 The ``lgtdoc`` predicates can take a list of options